Microscopic details of healthy mammary cells.

 Research

-At the IBCC we lead multiple national and international studies and clinical trials for the improvement of the diagnosis and treatment of breast cancer.
-From our Clinical Research and Clinical Trial Unit we work intensively to achieve the following objectives:
+At the IBCC, we lead multiple national and international studies and clinical trials aimed at improving the diagnosis and treatment of breast cancer.
+From our Clinical Research Unit and Clinical Trials, we work intensively to achieve the following objectives:

-1. To carry out clinical studies in patients with breast cancer in all its stages of development (I-IV), making the unit a leading national and international facility for the development of clinical trials.
+1. Conduct clinical studies on breast cancer patients in all stages of development (I-IV), establishing the unit as a national and international reference center for clinical trial development.

-3. To offer breast cancer patients the opportunity to receive treatments not covered by their insurers, avoiding referral to public hospitals.
+3. Provide breast cancer patients with the opportunity to receive treatments not covered by their insurance, avoiding referrals to Public Health Hospitals.

-4. To promote the creation of a biological registry (biobank and serum storage) with the aim of participating in national and international translational research projects focused on breast cancer.
+4. Promote the establishment of a biological registry (biobank and serum bank) with the aim of participating in national and international translational research projects focused on breast cancer.

-5. To increase the acquisition of research projects in breast cancer, and facilitate the transfer of clinical research results to clinical practice, promoting innovation and quality of care.
+5. Increase the acquisition of breast cancer research projects and facilitate the transfer of clinical research project results into clinical practice, promoting innovation and healthcare quality.

-6. To encourage the publication of articles in journals of high scientific impact and give visibility to the centre.
+6. Boost the publication of articles in high-impact scientific journals to increase the visibility of the center.

 Active clinical trials

-At the IBCC we lead international clinical trials and work with knowledge networks and prestigious scientific institutions to achieve the most effective treatments against breast cancer.
+At the IBCC, we lead international clinical trials and collaborate with knowledge networks and prestigious scientific institutions to obtain the most effective treatments against breast cancer.

-Our patients have the opportunity to participate in these trials, as a result of which new drugs and treatments have been developed.
-We work tirelessly to improve the survival and quality of life of all women with breast cancer, and to increase recovery rates even further.
+Our patients have the opportunity to participate in these trials, through which new drugs and treatments have been developed.
+We work tirelessly to improve the survival and quality of life of all women with breast cancer and to further increase cure rates.

 Phase III